The Probability of Life2020 Mar 27

 This three step method for eliminating chance and necessity was developed by Dr. William Dembski, and is called the Explanatory Filter.
-The inference is that if something successfully passes through the three stages of the filter (is not by necessity, is complex, fulfills specifications), then reliably the best explanation for it is that it is a product of design.
-(See Dembski, The Design Revolution, 2004) Pure information or objects based on this type of information are consistently a product of a mind.
+By inference, if something successfully passes through the three stages of the filter (is not by necessity, is complex, it fulfills specifications), then reliably the best explanation for it is that it is a product of design.
+(See Dembski, The Design Revolution, 2004) Pure information content of this type is consistently a product of a mind.
+And objects based on this type of information are consistently a product of a mind.
 Therefore, wherever such things exist, we have reliable certainty that it was produced by an intelligence.

 Concluding that a collection of functionally specified information came from a mind is not an argument from ignorance.
 It is not a conclusion from a gap in our knowledge.
 It is making a logical inference from what we know very well by long experience.
 It is an inference from experimentally reproducible data.

 Some of the sciences (such as archeology and forensics) are based on this reasoning because it enables us to distinguish between what would happen naturally, and what happened because of the action of some agent.